unisdr/VC-API-Documentation/indico.md

-The API exposes the registration / participants information from the excel file from Indico.
+The API exposes the registration / participants information from the excel exported file report from the Indico system.

 ## All registraton